 Globally and in China, there are many drivers encouraging companies to increasingly outsource their data center requirements to third party colocation providers, including the significant capital investment required to build a data center, the costs and complexity of operating data centers, regulatory requirements, and the need for disaster recovery space, among others.
 Unlike in the United States, where there are numerous colocation options available, China is still a developing market where there are relatively few high-quality colocation data center facilities.
 In 2015, the estimated total data center area in service in China (including in-house enterprise facilities) was 7.4 million sqm.
 The estimated total colocation area in service reached 1.2 million sqm (16% of total data center area in service), as compared with an estimated 3.4 million sqm in the United States.
-China continues to be under-served in terms of data center space and in particular, high-quality colocation data center area in service to GDP, the U.S. had a ratio of 207 sqm per US\$1 billion in GDP, while China only had a ratio of 107.
+China continues to be under-served in terms of data center space and in particular, high-quality colocation data centers.
+According to 451 Research, as of December 31, 2015, when comparing the ratio of square meters of colocation area in service to GDP, the U.S. had a ratio of 207 sqm per US\$1 billion in GDP, while China only had a ratio of 107.